thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

     *   **Action:** The `load` function calls the new `categoryApi.loadSuppliersForCategory()` function to fetch **all** `Wholesalers` assigned to the `ProductCategory` of the current `ProductDefinition`.
     *   **UI:** The `OfferingForm` renders a dropdown list of these suppliers.

 This corrected approach simplifies the client-side API, aligns perfectly with the business requirements, and removes complex, misuse-prone queries.
 The flexibility is now correctly placed in the data model and handled by a context-aware UI.
+This architectural decision was successfully enforced in the data layer by **removing the restrictive `UNIQUE INDEX`** from the `dbo.wholesaler_item_offerings` table, which previously prevented the creation of multiple offerings for the same product in direct conflict with this business rule.

 ### Future Architectural Enhancements